 With that in mind let’s find some more inspiration to draw from nature.

-Draw Reflections
+Draw Water Reflections

 Many artists freak out drawing reflections but there are some simple rules that can help to create the illusion of reality and they can be contrived.